soarodrigo0/ebook2audiobook/README.md

 ## Common Issues:
--  On CPU  this is slow (better on high CPU servers), and you can only get speedups though a NVIDIA GPU.
+-  CPU is slow (better on server smp CPU) while NVIDIA GPU can have almost real time conversion.
    [Discussion about this](https://github.com/DrewThomasson/ebook2audiobook/discussions/19#discussioncomment-10879846)
    For faster multilingual generation I would suggest my other [project that uses piper-tts](https://github.com/DrewThomasson/ebook2audiobookpiper-tts) instead